-Repeat Steps 1 through 13 with your duplicate sample, or conduct a new analysis with any additional samples.
+Repeat Steps 1 through 13 with your duplicate sample.

-The radon concentration in water will be in picoCuries per Liter (pCi/L).
+The radon concentration in water will be in picocuries per Liter (pCi/L).
 In order to convert this result to Becquerels per Liter (Bq/L), multiply the results by 0.037.